iwaszm/iwaszm.github.io/content/authors/admin/_index.md

 ---

 Meng is a Human Factors researcher with a background in psychology, focusing on driver state monitoring and human-machine interaction.
-Experienced in designing and conducting user studies that combine behavioral and physiological data (ECG, EDA, eye-tracking, facial expressions) to understand emotion, attention, and safety in traffic contexts.
+Experienced in designing and conducting user studies that combine behavioral (e.g., fleet data) and physiological data (e.g., ECG, EDA and eye-tracking) to understand emotion, intention, and safety in traffic contexts.
 Skilled in data analysis, machine learning, and visualization using R and Python.